 - AFF Disciplinary Policy

 - AFF Publicity Policy and FIE Publicity code

 The AFF Anti-Doping Policy will take precedence on anti-doping matters to the extent of any conflict between these or other AFF policies.

-The AFF is required to notify the Australian Sports Anti-Doping Agency (ASADA) of certain AFF events so ASADA may conduct random testing during the competition.
-NOTE: All event participants are potentially subject to ASADA anti-doping testing.
+The AFF is required to notify Sports Integrity Australia (SIA) of certain AFF events so SIA may conduct random testing during the competition.
+NOTE: All event participants are potentially subject to SIA anti-doping testing.

 Inadvertent doping offences are generally due to the use of particular supplements.
 Athletes are responsible for any sports drink, food, supplement, medication etc ingested and should check the contents or ingredients of any product to ensure they do not contain any banned or prohibited substance.

-ASADA recommends that all athletes competing in national U/17 and over events have a minimum Level 1 ASADA Certificate.
+Sports Integrity Australia recommends that all athletes competing in national U/17 and over events have a minimum Level 1 SIA Certificate.